Winter season is here. To learn more about how the City of Gary is handling snow and how you can prepare, watch the video or read the plan.

 The City of Gary has in its jurisdiction approximately fifty-two (52) square miles, four hundred thirty-four (434) road miles and two hundred alley miles.
 The General Services Department prepares year-round to ensure that our city is well-prepared for winter storms and snow removal, and is committed to keeping streets clear and accessible for residents, businesses, and emergency services alike.
 With a dedicated fleet of vehicles ready for 24/7 operation and support from our snow removal partners and contractors, we are fully equipped to manage winter conditions effectively and efficiently.

-Requests for snow plow service during snow events can be made through the 311-phone app, visiting gary.gov/311 or by calling (219) 881-1311.
+Requests for snow plow service during snow events can be made through the 311-phone app, by visiting www.gary.gov/311 or by calling (219) 881-1311.
 Requests are logged and reviewed periodically by snow removal supervisors.
 While our snowplow operators follow established priorities based on existing policies, any hazardous conditions or new snow accumulation in high-priority areas will be addressed immediately.

 Residents should be aware that non-emergency concerns will be reviewed after primary objectives have been met, ensuring that resources are used efficiently during severe weather events.